Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 - Line 70: we will fill all 8 locations with CRGB::Black
   - you can use a loop if you want or just set them one at a time

 You can see how easy it is to use the FastLED library.
-This already puts you into a fairly small percentage of hobbyist Arduino users, to be able to use a sophisticated output device **and set it to do exactly what you want, not what some demo program uses**.
+This already puts you into a fairly small percentage of hobbyist Arduino users, to be able to use a sophisticated output device **and set it to do exactly what you want, not what some demo program does**.
 Congratulations!

 The reason I want to use all 8 LEDs is to make sure they all work.
 The reason I use different numbers of the three colors is so we can tell in one experiment if we have the right color order in the 3-byte color command.
 This will let us confirm whether the NEOPIXEL initialization statement in **setup()** is the correct one for our LED strip or not.